hc-nguyen-maths/hc-nguyen-maths.github.io/_pages/research.md

 ## Towards a quantum theory: Laplace pairing

 The framework I develop is at present **classical**.
-The longer-term goal is to derive a quantisation procedure via a **Laplace pairing**, following the constructions of Borcherds revisited by Herscovich.
+The longer-term goal is to derive a quantisation procedure via a **Laplace pairing**, in the spirit of the constructions of C. Brouder and A. Frabetti.
 The passage from classical to quantum along this route is not yet well understood in the equivariant setting, and I am interested in the obstructions that arise.

 ## Categorical tools

+## Categorical tools

-The approach relies on several categorical structures, in particular **species** (in the sense of Joyal), **operads** and their **fibred** versions, and **2-monoidal structures**.
-These tools provide a uniform language for the combinatorics of configurations and the algebraic compatibilities between operations.
+The approach relies on several categorical structures: **species** (in the sense of Joyal), **operads**, and **2-monoidal structures** in the line of R. Borcherds and E. Herscovich.
+As part of my current work, I am developing **fibred versions** of these structures, motivated by the needs of the equivariant setting.

 ## Other interests and background